-The number of jobs in computer animation continues to rise as an increasing number of industries come to incorporate digital effects and animations.
+The number of jobs in computer animation continues to rise as an increasing number of industries begin to incorporate digital effects and animations.
 Given the diversity of applications for computer animation degrees, there is a wide range of specialization available to computer animation majors.
 This article will outline some potential career options for computer animation graduates, the salaries associated with those positions, and the academic paths which lead to them.

 Skills for Computer Animation Graduates

 Computer animation is a field with a diverse range of applications that require a mix of skills from both fine arts and computer science disciplines.
-This inherent diversity of the field has lead to a specialization of the particular roles within computer animation that graduates go on to occupy.
+The inherent diversity of the field has lead to a specialization of the particular roles within computer animation that graduates go on to occupy.
 Computer animators can specialize in a number of aspects of computer animation including:

 - Concept Art